 Fr Russell Pollitt SJ

-Fr Russell Pollitt, S.J. (born Pretoria 1975; entered the Jesuits 2001; ordained 2006) is the Director of the Jesuit Institute.
+Fr Russell Pollitt, S.J. (born in Pretoria and ordained 2006) is the Director of the Jesuit Institute.
 He holds a BA with majors in Sociology and Socio-Cultural Anthropology, and a Masters Degree in Theology.
 He has experience with various media outlets, having often commented on radio (Talk Radio 702, 567 Cape Talk, SAFM, Jacaranda, Radio Veritas and Vatican Radio); written for various newspapers (Daily Maverick, The Natal Witness, The Southern Cross and America); and appeared on television (SABC TV and the eNCA News Channel).
-He has previously been National Chaplain to Catholic Engaged Encounter and served on the advisory board of the Social Communications Department, as well as serving on various other sections, of the SACBC.
+He has previously been National Chaplain to Catholic Engaged Encounter and served on the advisory board of the Social Communications Department, as well as serving on various other sections of the SACBC.
+He was also Parish Priest of the Jesuit-run Holy Trinity Church in Braamfontein, Johannesburg for seven years.
+During that time he established a number of outreach ministries to people on the margins.
 He has directed retreats in South Africa and in California.
 Fr Russell is interested in the impact that communications technology has on society and spirituality.
 He also thinks about South African Politics and various issues in the Catholic Church.
 Email Russell

 Ursula van Nierop